aloptrbl/HalalGO/README.md

 •	View Halal Restaurant Information Module
 <br>This module is for Muslim user to view all verified Halal restaurant information.

-•	Rate Halal Product Module
-<br>This module to allow Muslim user to rate on any Halal product in the application.

-•	Rate Halal Restaurant Module
-<br>This module to allow Muslim user to rate on any Halal restaurant in the application.

-•	Comment Halal Product Module
-<br>This module allow Muslim user comment on any Halal product in the application.

-•	Comment Halal Restaurant Module
-<br>This module allow Muslim user comment on any Halal product in the application.

 •	Manage Home Feed Module
 <br>This module allow Muslim user to post recommended restaurant and interesting places.